 If you have not used the HTML5 based vSphere Client, it is the client of choice in vSphere 6.7.
 You will notice things look a little difference once you navigate to your VCSA.

 Once you are logged using the first option, the vSphere Client, you will notice things look a little different.
-Don’t worry, if you have not spent much time using the HTML5 based vSphere client, it as easy and intuitive to use as the vSphere Web Client was.
+Do not worry, if you have not spent much time using the HTML5 based vSphere client, it as easy and intuitive to use as the vSphere Web Client was.
 I recommend using the HTML5 based vSphere client for you ESXi 6.7 upgrade, since the upgrade process is so simple.
 These simple tasks will help you become more familiar with the HTML5 client.

 Finding Update Manager in vSphere 6.7

 There are many, many ways to get to Update Manager in vSphere 6.7 when you want to upgrade to ESXi 6.7.
 Personally, I click Shortcuts under Home in the left navigation pane, then Update Manager in the right pane.

-You will see that as you browse other vSphere inventory items, there is often a link for Update Manager Home.
+You will see that as you browse other vSphere inventory items, there is often a link for vSphere Update Manager Home.
 This will bring you to the same place.
 There are many different ways to do things in VMware vSphere.

-Now that we have accessed VUM, we need to configure it in order to be able to upgrade our ESXi hosts.
-The first thing we are going to do is upload our ESXi image.
+Now that we have accessed VUM, we need to configure it in order to be able to upgrade ESXi from 6.5 to 6.7.
+The first thing we are going to do is upload our ESXi 6.7 image.
 It is important to do this first, as we will need to have it uploaded for later configuration steps.
-In the Update Manager screen, we simply need to click ESXi images on the right, then click IMPORT.
-Preparing Update Manager is essential when it is time to update ESXi.
+In the vSphere Update Manager screen, we simply need to click ESXi images on the right, then click IMPORT.
+Preparing vSphere Update Manager is essential when it is time to update ESXi.

 I hope you remembered where you downloaded that ESXi 6.7 ISO, since we are performing the ESXi 6.7 update.
 Just browse to the location, and click Import.
 The import should go quickly, and you are one step closer to completing your ESXi upgrade.